zuzubak/commute-mode-ratios/README.md

 # commute-mode-ratios

 This repo is for calculating the ratio between driving and transit commute times across a city at a given time of day, using the Google Distance Matrix API.
-Results are given in both CSV and Shapefile formats.
+Results are output in both CSV and Shapefile formats.

 ## Setup